 Maca for Women: What are the Benefits?

 Maca root has been used extensively as a hormone balancer, and research shows that its high nutrient density and phytochemical content may be the underlying contributors to this effect.
-Researchers evaluating the herb for weight loss observed that women taking a maca root supplement enjoyed a reduction in many of the most common menopause symptoms, such as hot flashes, sleep disruptions, night sweats, and depression.
-A similar study found women taking maca root enjoyed a significant relief from symptoms associated with menopause.
+Researchers observed that a maca root supplement helped modulate many common symptoms of menopause, such as hot flashes, sleep disruptions, night sweats, and depression.
+A similar study found women who took maca root enjoyed significant relief from symptoms associated with menopause.

 2. Improves Sexual Function